calvinalvin/udacity-simple-blockchain/README.md

 node server.js
 ```

 This will boot the web service.
+By default the service will run on your localhost port `8000`.
 You can test out the service by pasting `http://localhost:8000` into your browser.
 You should see the message 'Server up!'.

 #### Available endpoints